Ensembl/rnaseq-registry/README.md

 pip install .
 ```

-Make sure you have the build version, used to distinguish different production releases e.g.
+Make sure you have a build version set in your environment, used to distinguish different production releases e.g.

 ```bash
 export BUILD_VERSION=70